Justme21/Conflict_Data_Collection_Experiments/README.md

 ================================
 In order to familiarise yourself with the simulator controls, feel free to use the sandbox environment provided in sandbox.py (run using the terminal command `python3 sandbox.py`)
 This is a 2-lane highway environment with a stationary car to navigate around.
 No data is stored from executions on the sandbox.
-The scenario will restart until you are close the window, so take as long as you need to get comfortable with the controls.
+The scenario will restart until you close the window, so take as long as you need to get comfortable with the controls.
 Once you are ready to continue, close the sandbox window.